* 20th Anniversary: 2003 to 2023 *

 Air quality consultants use emissions and historical data, meteorological data, and modeling software to predict, the impacts of industrial development.
 Corporate policies are shaped by air pollution modeling, and responsible industry practices (such as reductions in emissions) are encouraged.

 In the environmental impact assessment, air quality consultants use a model to forecast air quality in the area around the new plant.
 An EIA for a new industrial project usually consists of three cases.

 You'd expect a research document of this sort to start with historical air quality observations.
 Models use this data to define background pollution and establish ambient air quality.
 Afterward, we parameterize (i.e., define and quantify) the emissions of the new sources and run a second model with them.

 Planned Development Case Assessment includes all emissions counted in the second case plus any other proposed projects within the air pollution modeling domain.
 Researchers could compare impact comparisons even more meaningfully if they included only the project emissions in the fourth case, which is rare but would please researchers.

 The results of these air pollution modeling cases can be interpreted in a few ways.
 One is to compare the predicted absolute air quality concentrations with the relevant ambient air quality standards.
 Another interpretation method is to compare each case result with the preceding one and calculate the increments in the maximum predicted concentration as a percentage change.

+We start with Characterization of Sources.
 Usually, this step of air pollution modeling looks at estimating and identifying stationary sources of:

 ...as industrial development generally increases these emissions.